Photo Credit: Dustin Doherty

 Barriere Search & Rescue Grant

 The LNTCFS is also pleased to have contributed $55,000 to Barriere Search & Rescue (BSAR) towards construction of their new building, located next to the fire hall in Barriere.
 The new building provides a home base and well needed location for equipment storage, training and communication.
 On behalf of the LNTCFS Board of Directors, thank-you for your valuable contributions to the Lower North Thompson Valley!

 The LNTCFS is proud to have contributed $63,700 in 2014 to many associations this year, including but not limited to Simpcw First Nation, Barriere 1st Responders, and the Squam Bay Community Club.

-The LNTCFS is proud to grant $10,000 to associations such as North Thompson Volunteer & Information, the Barriere & District Heritage Society, and the Barriere Crimestoppers Association.
+The LNTCFS is proud to have contributed $10,000 in 2012 to associations such as North Thompson Volunteer & Information, the Barriere & District Heritage Society, and the Barriere Crimestoppers Association.

 The LNTCFS is proud to have contributed $5,750 in 2011 to organizations such as the Barriere Lions Club, the Little Fort Recreation Society, and the Barriere Curling Club.